ckuelker/quick-guide-en-us/DevOps/Monitoring/mrtg.md

 #### Semi Automatic Configuration

-A semi automatic configuration for network interfaces is possible with the `cfgmaker` script.
+Semi-automatic configuration of network interfaces is possible with the `cfgmaker` script.

-Since one interface, the ``wlan0``, do not deliver a speed value, to be able to use it with [MRTG], it is necessary to set a value with the ``-zero-speed=`` parameter
+Since one interface, ``wlan0``, does not provide a speed value, to use it with [MRTG], it is necessary to set a value with the ``-zero-speed=`` parameter.

 ```bash
 LANG=C cfgmaker --zero-speed=100000000 public@127.0.0.1  > /etc/mrtg.cfg
 ```

-[MRTG] has a limited capability to scan hardware and create a configuration for it.
+[MRTG] has a limited ability to scan hardware and create a configuration for it.

 ```bash